Can I get temporary emergency custody?

 For information on enforcing a child support order, go to our Child support section.

 Support for yourself.
-Alimony (also called spousal support) is something that you can ask for as a part of your divorce3 or by filing a petition in the district court before getting a divorce.
-You can get alimony without divorce in the district court for the same reasons (grounds) that a person could use to get divorced.4 Some of the most common grounds for divorce or alimony without divorce are extreme cruelty (abuse), habitual drunkenness, adultery, and incompatibility.
+Alimony, also called spousal support, is something that you can ask for as a part of your divorce3 or by filing a petition in the district court before getting a divorce.
+You can get alimony without divorce in the district court for the same reasons (grounds) that a person could use to get divorced.4 Some of the most common grounds for divorce or alimony without divorce are extreme cruelty (abuse), habitual drunkenness, adultery, and incompatibility but you can read all of the reasons that a judge may grant alimony in our Divorce section.

 1 43 O.S. § 118B(A)